bmann/bmcnotes/pages/tragedy of the commons.md

+- This has become a common phrase that seems to indicate that the commons approach doesn’t work — that it’s a tragedy
+- What it is _actually saying_ is that tragedy occurs if the commons is unmanaged — that unrestricted access to a commons will deplete it
+- aka “good fences make good neighbours” — the tragedy is prevented by collective management, as proven by [[Ostrom]]
+- So the correct way to think about this phrase is:
+	- The tragedy of the commons being depleted is prevented by collective stewardship of the commons
 - Open source and the tragedy of the commons id:: 63bb069a-929c-459a-8df8-6baa097dd466
 	- I have come to believe that the right way to think about open source projects and commons needs to be split between source code and other aspects of a project